-- International students enrolled in undergraduate programs are expected to complete all residency degree requirements within four years of the date of initial enrollment on campus, unless additional prerequisite courses are necessary to prepare students to meet the degree requirements. - 2.
-International Undergraduate students must enroll in a minimum of 12 units per semester throughout the course of their program.
+1. International students enrolled in undergraduate programs are expected to complete all residency degree requirements within four

+- 2. International Undergraduate students must enroll in a minimum of 12 units per semester throughout the course of their program.
 In the first semester of enrollment, the DSO and academic advisor may approve a reduced course load (less than 12 units) for any student who has initial difficulty with the English language or American teaching methods.
 U.S. Government regulations permit students in their final semester before program completion to take only the necessary units required for graduation [8 C.F.R. § 214.2(f)(6)(iii)(C)]. - 3.
 U.S. Government regulations allow for no more than one class, or three units per semester, if taken online or through distance education, to be included in the minimum number of 12 units taken per semester [8 C.F.R. § 214.2(f)(6)(i)(G)].